agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 6. Balance tubes with cold PBS as in step 3.

-7. Spin in ultracentrifuge 118,000*g (31,000 RPM with SW 41 Ti) for 7 hours at 4 degrees C.
+7. Spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 5 hours at 4 degrees C.
     1. Requires a *delayed* start in the Ultracentrifuge, timed to complete the spin in the morning when processing can be immediately continued.
 The holding temperature should be set at 4 degrees C.
 	2. The spun pellet cannot sit in the ultracentrifuge for long prior to continuing with processing.
     3.  *Pellet* after this step contains exosomes.

-7.	_Alternative:_ If not able to complete processing in the AM which is required by the overnight spin, then spin in ultracentrifuge 118,000*g (31,000 RPM with SW 41 Ti) for 2 hours at 4 degrees C.
+7.	_Alternative:_ If not able to complete processing in the AM which is required by the overnight spin, then spin in ultracentrifuge 118,000*g (39,000 RPM with 45 Ti) for 1.5 hours at 4 degrees C.
     1. This is saved as Program 2 on the Optima L-70k Ultracentrifuge
     2.  *Pellet* after this step contains exosomes
+	3. Overnight, longer spin is much preferred due to increased yields

 <!-- 8.
 Use a serological pipet to remove the supernatant from the -->
 <!--     samples.
 Use a pipetman to remove as much supernatant from the -->